 Is becoming a career counselor right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a career counselor is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a career counselor or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 High school courses that can prepare students for a career in career counseling can vary, depending on the specific requirements of the program or institution.
 However, there are some general areas of study that may be beneficial for those interested in pursuing this career path.

 - Psychology: Psychology courses can provide a foundation of knowledge on human behavior, emotions, and mental processes, which can be helpful in understanding the motivations and challenges of career counseling clients.

 - Sociology: Sociology courses can provide insight into social structures and dynamics, which can be useful in understanding how individuals are influenced by their environments, social class, and culture.

 - Communication: Communication courses can help students develop strong communication and interpersonal skills, which are essential in building rapport with clients and facilitating effective communication between individuals and within organizations.